You are here

 Community immunity

 When you get immunized, you’re not just protecting yourself — you’re also helping to protect your entire community.
-This is because the more people in a community who are immunized, the harder it is for a disease-causing germ to spread from person to person — and the entire community is less likely to get the disease.
+This is because the more people in a community who are immune to a disease (either though immunization or prior infection), the harder it is for a disease-causing germ to spread from person to person — and the entire community is less likely to get the disease.
 This type of protection is called community immunity (or herd immunity).

 Community immunity helps protect everyone, but it is especially important for protecting people who cannot get immunized, such as very young babies and people with certain medical conditions, like a child receiving treatment for cancer.
 Community immunity is also important for people who may not receive full protection from immunization, such as those with weakened immune systems.